Krum: Legacy

 Krum was remembered for instituting the first known written Bulgarian law code, which ensured subsidies to beggars and state protection to all poor Bulgarians.
-Drinking, slander, and robbery were severely punished.
+Drinking of alcohol, slander, and robbery were severely punished.
 Through his laws he became known as a strict but just ruler, bringing Slavs and Bulgars into a centralized state.

 Novels have been written on his life, such as by Dmityar Mantov (1973) and Ivan Bogdanov (1990).